Christian Brothers College, Cork: History

 In the mid-19th century, the Vincentian Fathers maintained a seminary at Saint Patrick's Place in Cork City, known as the Cork Diocesan Seminary.
 In 1888, a new seminary with residential accommodation was completed at Farranferris, and the Vincentian ecclesiastical students transferred there.
 The then Catholic bishop of Cork, Most Rev. Dr. O'Callaghan, invited the Christian Brothers to take charge of the St Patrick's Place establishment.
-From this point, the school existed in its current form.
+The school operated from the St Patrick's Place site for one hundred years.

-As per a Cork Examiner report from 21 August 1888 covering the official opening, Bishop O'Callaghan stated that the school would "yet become famous in Cork, and it will be loved by the people".
-The Mayor of Cork Corporation, John O'Brien, attended the official opening.
-William J. Lane and John Hooper, both members of Cork Corporation and Nationalist Members of Parliament (MPs), were also present.
+A Cork Examiner report from 21 August 1888 covered the official opening, quoting Bishop O'Callaghan as suggestion that the new school would "yet become famous in Cork, and it will be loved by the people".
+Attendees at the opening included the Mayor of Cork Corporation, John O'Brien, as well as MPs William J. Lane and John Hooper.
 Br.
 James Dominic Burke, a pioneer in Irish education, served as the school's founding president that year.

+In the Intermediate Education Commission of 1899, chaired by Christopher Palles, CBC Cork was one of nine Roman Catholic schools in Ireland to be interviewed.
 In a report of the British government's Committee for Education and Social Economy, CBC Cork was named as an example of Catholic boys' education in Ireland, amongst "contributions from the great British public schools" to be featured at the St. Louis International Exhibition of 1904.

-From the beginning, CBC was principally involved in preparing pupils for university entry, and operated on St Patrick's Place for one hundred years.
-In Where Finbarr Played, Professor John A. Murphy refers to both CBC Cork and PBC Cork as "elitist feeder schools".
-In the Intermediate Education Commission of 1899, chaired by Christopher Palles, CBC Cork was one of nine Roman Catholic schools in Ireland to be interviewed.
-In a paper published by the University of Liverpool, Dr. Ciaran O'Neill noted that "from the composition of this set of Catholic representatives, we can deduce the centrality of the Catholic elite schools to decision-making and state policy".
 In a 2003 Oireachtas debate, Senator Brendan Ryan, derisively referred to the school, along with Belvedere College, PBC Cork, and Clongowes Wood College, as "elitist education".
+In Where Finbarr Played (published 2011), the academic John A. Murphy also refers to both CBC Cork and PBC Cork as "elitist feeder schools".

 The school historically published an annual, titled the Collegian.
 During World War I, the school produced a special edition, titled Collegian 1917: CBC at the Front.